rizalrenaldi/gd/static/README.md

 # STATIC

-Possible feature
-- add dom-to-image and file-saver so the quote post can be converted on-the-fly into image

 **This directory is not required, you can delete it if you don't want to use it.**

 This directory contains your static files.